fx2r/FSWD60-CodeReview11-FlorianRechberger/README.md

 # Bugs, M'Lady!
 1)Lady Sisi is not allowed to live in a Schloßstraße, but must rather reside in the Schlossstrasse at best ...in other words: Spelling didnt't matter so much in the past. (meaning when updating you must escape \' ...German 'Umlaute' and ß are fine)
+2)active nav-link not working

-# Yet to be dealt with or implemented
+# Yet to be implemented
 1)register input verification
 2)login input verification
 3)advanced create/update input varification for all events 4)add favicons to footer-part of cards
-5)wider viewpoint; more cards in a row at wider viewpoint 6)
+5)wider viewpoint; more cards in a row at wider viewpoint